octobercms/docs/services-behaviors.md

 Properties created dynamically can be retrieved with the getDynamicProperties function inherited from the ExtendableTrait.

-So retrieving all dynamic property would look like this.
+So retrieving all dynamic properties would look like this:

     $model->getDynamicProperties();

 This will return an associative array [key => value], with the key being the dynamic property name and the value being the property value.

-If we know what property we want we can simply append the key (property name) to the function.
+If we know what property we want we can simply append the key (property name) to the function:

     $model->getDynamicProperties()[$key];